LUMI Sweden Allocations

 Describe how your applications can make efficient use of the requested resources.
-Give numbers and/or indicate measures of scalability and performance (for example a graph of execution time versus number of cores).
+Give numbers and/or indicate measures of scalability and performance (for example a graph of execution time versus the number of cores).
 Include records of usage if you have been granted time for this or a similar project in previous allocation rounds.
 If the requested time differs significantly from earlier allocations and/or used time, please explain the difference.

 - Data management plan (approx. 1½ pages)

 Describe how your applications can make efficient use of the requested resources.
 Motivate and provide explicit numbers related to size, generation rate, number of files et cetera.
-Describe how data will be generated (codes, data type et cetera), transferred into and out of the system.
+Describe how data will be generated (codes, data type et cetera), and transferred into and out of the system.
 Describe how data will be managed on the system, for example using ephemeral/permanent storage.
 Describe how your project can efficiently balance the use of high-performance storage and lower-cost storage, and how your dataflow will be set up to accommodate for that.
 If applicable, describe how data will be made publicly available following the end of the project.

 - Scientific challenges (approx. 2 pages)

 Describe how the proposed project relates to the state of the art of the scientific area, has the potential to increase the knowledge within its scientific area, and how the proposed project uses adequate computational methods to address scientific questions.
-Include a justification for the need of large-scale data/HPC.
+Include a justification for the need for large-scale data/HPC.